Adderall Addiction Treatment

 Unfortunately, no medications have been specifically approved for the treatment of stimulant dependence by the FDA at this time.
 However, a variety of medications for stimulant addiction have been tested in numerous research trials sponsored by the National Institutes of Health.
 Modafinil (trade name Provigil), a medication which is used to treat sleep disorders, shows real promise for cocaine addiction, possibly by reducing symptoms of cocaine withdrawal.
 In a double-blind, placebo-controlled study, this medicine, at a dose of 200mg per day, in combination with talking therapy, increased the ability of some addicts to abstain from using cocaine, as well as reducing their cravings.
 Propranolol (trade name Inderal) also seems to help decrease the symptoms of cocaine withdrawal.
 These first two potential medications seem to help reduce the withdrawal symptoms from cocaine addiction.
 Yet another group of potential “anti-stimulant” medications have been found to help to prevent relapse to stimulant use (especially cocaine) during the later phases of treatment.
 Some of the more promising medications used for this goal include topiramate (trade name Topamax) disulfiram (trade name Antabuse), gabapentin (trade name Neurontin) and naltrexone (trade name Vivitrol).

 An evidence-based combination of therapeutic and pharmacological addiction treatment can help those with Adderall addiction regain a stable and productive life.
 Research shows that integrating both types of treatment is the most effective approach to restoring a degree of normal function to the brain and addressing underlying issues.

-Enterhealth Ranch provides residential medical detox (also known as withdrawal stabilization) services for Adderall addiction, which includes science-based medication therapy and medical staff available daily onsite.
+Enterhealth Ranch provides supervised drug and alcohol detox (also known as withdrawal stabilization) services for Adderall addiction, which includes science-based medication therapy and medical staff available daily onsite.

 Effective behavioral treatments for Adderall addiction can be administered in a residential or outpatient setting.
 A treatment plan may include: